Thinning Fruit for Apple Trees and Other Trees

 Thinning Other Fruit Trees

 - Thin clusters of pears to two fruits, so there’s around 4 to 6 inches between fruits.
 See more about taking care of pear trees.

-Thin plum fruitlets using your thumb and finger.
+- Thin plum fruitlets using your thumb and finger.
 Leave one fruit every couple of inches, or if it’s easier, one pair of plums every six inches.

 Interested in planning a fruit orchard?
 Try out our excellent online Garden Planner—free trial!